MEMORY LOST AND FOUND

 I never primed your bomb or held

 Your gun.
-This pen glides across
+This pen

 The page, is read across the border